emme-e/TEMPTRACK/README.md

 ## how to guide

-To compute the rate of change, the cooling constant, and temperature at some time_
+To compute the rate of change, the cooling constant, and temperature at some time.

 ```python
 >>> import Newtons